ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Role:

-: A function or process in an attestation workflow, typically described by; Attester, Verifier, Relying Party and Asserter.
+: A function or process in an attestation workflow, typically described by: Attester, Verifier, Relying Party and Asserter.

 Verifier: